Ludwig van Beethoven: 1780–1792: Bonn

 The period of 1785 to 1790 includes virtually no record of Beethoven's activity as a composer.
 This may be attributed to the varied response his initial publications attracted, and also to ongoing issues in his family.
 While passing through Augsburg, Beethoven visited with composer Anna von Schaden and her husband, who gave him money to return to Bonn to be with his ailing mother.
-Beethoven's mother died in July 1787, shortly after his return from Vienna, where he stayed for around two weeks and possibly met Mozart.
-In 1789, due to his chronic alcoholism, Beethoven's father was forced to retire from the service of the Court and it was ordered that half of his father's pension be paid directly to Ludwig for support of the family.
-Ludwig contributed further to the family's income by teaching (to which Wegeler said he had "an extraordinary aversion") and by playing viola in the court orchestra.
+Beethoven's mother died in July 1787, shortly after his return from Vienna, where he stayed for around two weeks.

+In 1789, due to his chronic alcoholism, Johann was forced to retire from the service of the Court and it was ordered that half of his father's pension be paid directly to Ludwig for support of the family.
+Ludwig contributed further to the family's income by teaching, to which Wegeler said he had "an extraordinary aversion", and by playing viola in the court orchestra.
 This familiarised him with a variety of operas, including works by Mozart, Gluck and Paisiello.
 There he also befriended Anton Reicha, a composer, flutist, and violinist of about his own age who was a nephew of the court orchestra's conductor, Josef Reicha.

 From 1790 to 1792, Beethoven composed several works, only one of which (the piano variation set on Righini's "Venni amore", WoO 65) was published at the time; they showed a growing range and maturity.
-Musicologists have identified a theme similar to those of his Third Symphony in a set of variations written in 1791.
 It was perhaps on Neefe's recommendation that Beethoven received his first commissions; the Literary Society in Bonn commissioned a cantata to mark the recent death of Joseph II (WoO 87), and a further cantata, to celebrate the subsequent accession of Leopold II as Holy Roman Emperor (WoO 88), may have been commissioned by the Elector.
-These two Emperor Cantatas were not performed during Beethoven's lifetime and became lost until the 1880s, when Johannes Brahms called them "Beethoven through and through" and of the style that marked Beethoven's music distinct from the classical tradition.
+These two Emperor Cantatas were not performed during Beethoven's lifetime and became lost until the 1880s.

-Beethoven was probably first introduced to Joseph Haydn in late 1790, when Haydn was travelling to London and made a brief stop in Bonn around Christmastime.
+Beethoven was probably first introduced to Joseph Haydn in December 1790, when Haydn was travelling to London and made a brief stop in Bonn around Christmastime.
 In July 1792, they met again in Bonn on Haydn's return trip from London to Vienna, when Beethoven played in the orchestra at the Redoute in Godesberg.
 Arrangements were likely made at that time for Beethoven to study with Haydn.
 Waldstein wrote to Beethoven before his departure: "You are going to Vienna in fulfilment of your long-frustrated wishes ...
 With the help of assiduous labour you shall receive Mozart's spirit from Haydn's hands."